garyvdm/dbus-easy/README.md

 # dbus-easy

-This is a fork of dbus-next.
-I plan to try improve the easy of use of the library, but for flexibility sake, I don't plan on staying compatible with dbus-next.
+This is a fork of dbus-ezy.
+I plan to try improve the easy of use of the library, but for flexibility sake, I don't plan on staying compatible with dbus-ezy.

 I am in early phases of this work.